oxarbitrage/worker-proposals/elasticsearch-plugin.md

 - `elasticsearch-bulk-sync` - The number of lines(ops * 2) to send to database at syncronized state - default: `100`
 - `elasticsearch-logs` - Save logs to database - default: `true`
 - `elasticsearch-visitor` - Index visitor additional inside op data - default: `true`

+### Starting node

+ES plugin is not active by default, we need to start it with the `plugins` parameter.
+An example of starting a node with ES plugin may be:

+`command to start here`

+### Checking if it is working

+A few minutes after the node start the first batch of 5000 ops will be inserted to the database.
+If you are in a desktop linux you may want to install https://github.com/mobz/elasticsearch-head and see the database from the web browser to make sure if it is working.
+This is optional.

+If you only have command line available you can query the database directly throw curl as:

+`sample database call, a count of all ops will be good.`

+**Important: Replay with ES plugin will be always slower than the "save to ram" `account_history_plugin` so expect to wait more to be in sync than usual.**